History of life: Environmental and evolutionary impact of microbial mats

 Stromatolites are stubby pillars built as microorganisms in mats slowly migrate upwards to avoid being smothered by sediment deposited on them by water.
 There has been vigorous debate about the validity of alleged stromatolite fossils from before 3 Ga, with critics arguing that they could have been formed by non-biological processes.
 In 2006, another find of stromatolites was reported from the same part of Australia, in rocks dated to 3.5 Ga.

 In modern underwater mats the top layer often consists of photosynthesizing cyanobacteria which create an oxygen-rich environment, while the bottom layer is oxygen-free and often dominated by hydrogen sulfide emitted by the organisms living there.
 Oxygen is toxic to organisms that are not adapted to it, but greatly increases the metabolic efficiency of oxygen-adapted organisms; oxygenic photosynthesis by bacteria in mats increased biological productivity by a factor of between 100 and 1,000.
 The source of hydrogen atoms used by oxygenic photosynthesis is water, which is much more plentiful than the geologically produced reducing agents required by the earlier non-oxygenic photosynthesis.
 From this point onwards life itself produced significantly more of the resources it needed than did geochemical processes.

 Oxygen became a significant component of Earth's atmosphere about 2.4 Ga.
 Although eukaryotes may have been present much earlier, the oxygenation of the atmosphere was a prerequisite for the evolution of the most complex eukaryotic cells, from which all multicellular organisms are built.
 The boundary between oxygen-rich and oxygen-free layers in microbial mats would have moved upwards when photosynthesis shut down overnight, and then downwards as it resumed on the next day.
 This would have created selection pressure for organisms in this intermediate zone to acquire the ability to tolerate and then to use oxygen, possibly via endosymbiosis, where one organism lives inside another and both of them benefit from their association.

-Cyanobacteria have the most complete biochemical "toolkits" of all the mat-forming organisms.
-Hence they are the most self-sufficient, well-adapted to strike out on their own both as floating mats and as the first of the phytoplankton, provide the basis of most marine food chains.
+Cyanobacteria have a versatile range of biochemical machinery.
+This allows cyanobacteria to be self-sufficient, evolving to survive both as microbial mats and as the oldest kind of phytoplankton.
+Today, cyanobacteria make up the basis of most marine food chains.